hoverbike1/TOTK-Mods-collection/README.md

 </br>

 - Fix - **Over 30FPS Blackscreen Fix**: Fix blackscreen menu bug when playing above 30fps.
-:exclamation:Overwrite "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.
+:exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.
 This mod is present in the Xbox UI and Playstation UI mods, and should be disabled if using either of those, to avoid issues.
 </br>